uwplse/pumpkin-pi/README.md

 This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
 It began as the artifact for the ITP paper [Ornaments for Proof Reuse in Coq](http://tlringer.github.io/pdf/ornpaper.pdf), but has since been extended.
+A version of DEVOID that corresponds to the
-Please cite this paper when referring to DEVOID.
-A version of DEVOID that corresponds to the ITP camera-ready can be found in [this release](http://github.com/uwplse/ornamental-search/releases/tag/itp+equiv).
+ITP camera-ready can be found in [this release](http://github.com/uwplse/ornamental-search/releases/tag/itp+equiv).

 Given two types A and B that are related in certain ways, DEVOID can search for